ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+. &quot;Medical Use of Salt.
+Ia ifi iay cases of disordered stoni­
 acb, a teaspoonfull of 6alt is a certain
 carj, n the violent internal aching
 term jd colic, add a teasnoonful of